liaelevn/Film-Rest-API-project/README.md

 # This API allows you to receive data on all films that are available, film genre, order films or books etc.

 # Creating Film API requests with Film documentation using Postman tool, as part of one of the modules during my time within Software Testing bootcamp
-# I also decided to test the API further by using Docker for testing using Postman and Newman, by testing one of my GET collection requests.
+# I also decided to extend the project further by using Docker container to automate the testing using Postman and Newman, by using one of my GET collection requests.
 As I am learning DevOps, I wanted to incorporate Postman with Docker together with a previous project to further my skills in Docker, whilst also learning the importance of security and reliability when automating systems such as API calls within businesses.

 Writing simple tests/scripts using variables and JSON.